This page summarizes ECF’s policy on computer accounts — how they are provided and how they are to be used by students and staff.

 ECF-Windows research accounts are separate from ECF Linux research accounts and cost $1200 per year.
 Applications for research accounts may be obtained from the ECF office.

-Every professor is entitled to a “prof” account for email and teaching purposes.
-To set up a “prof” account, professors are asked to go in person to the ECF Office (EA212).
+Every instructor is entitled to an ECF account for teaching purposes.
+To set up an ECF account, instructors are asked to visit the ECF Office (EA212).

-This teaching account may be used for email exchange with students, testing software for a course, etc. ECF also supplies a shared disk space area for each course.
-This space can be used by the professor to hold files that the students need for their assignments and projects.
+This teaching account may be used for testing software for a course, etc. ECF also supplies a shared disk space area for each course.
+An instructor can use this space to hold files that their students need for assignments and projects.
+ECF can also supply disk space for student submissions of assignments, etc.

 How to Obtain Help